Third Wave Coffee/F&B / SPECIALTY COFFEEUpdated: 01 May 2026

 The pace of new store openings must match unit economics.
 Opening new stores at ₹85 Cr per year in capex while operating them at a loss accelerates the cash burn.
 The slowdown in revenue growth to 11% in FY2025 suggests either fewer new openings or slower same-store ramp.
 Either way, it suggests the company is being more selective about capital deployment than in FY2024.

-The FY2026 XBRL will be the first complete disclosure of whether the FY2024 expansion cohort is generating positive store-level economics.
+The FY2026 filing data will be the first complete disclosure of whether the FY2024 expansion cohort is generating positive store-level economics.
 That filing, more than anything else, determines whether Third Wave Coffee's capital-intensive model is on track.

 Claim in ArticleTypeBasis